alexiusacademia/simplified-programming/src/posts/lession-1-introduction.md

 ## A﻿bout the Course

 T﻿his course will be about teaching students the basic concepts about computer programming using Python.
+I chose Python so that the students can grasp the concept of coding by getting the results easily and fast.

 ## I﻿ntroduction to Programming